Links

 • Mention @everyone, @here, and All Roles

 That's it!
 Anytime the streamer xqc goes live, you will now receive an alert to the designated channel you set.
-If you'd like to edit the notification message.
-Read ahead.
+If you'd like to edit the notifications settings such as message, notification channel, etc. Read ahead.

 {STREAMER}